lorselq/enochian_language_modeling/src/enochian_lm/analysis/README.md

   prints a table of top clusters.
 * Factorization writes morph embeddings, token reconstruction diagnostics, and an optional alignment-to-residuals CSV for cross-referencing cluster centroids.
+  The factorizer keeps backfilled composites that only contain a single morph by default (`--min-token-morphs=1`), ensuring alignment steps and residual cluster comparisons include those tokens unless you explicitly raise the threshold.
 * Pipeline reports generate an HTML dashboard plus CSV/JSON caches summarizing the intermediate data.